M-o-a-T/moat-kv/docs/source/tutorial.rst

 doesn't matter.

 .. warning::
-   DistKV is an asynchronous distributed system.
-Thus, asuming that you have more than one DistKV server, this does not prevent your ``set`` command from being ignored; it just reduces the window when this could happen from the time since the last ``get`` to a couple of milliseconds.
+   MoaT-KV is an asynchronous distributed system.
+Thus, asuming that you have more than one MoaT-KV server, this does not prevent your ``set`` command from being ignored; it just reduces the window when this could happen from the time since the last ``get`` to a couple of milliseconds.